 How is the “eight business hour” verification period calculated?

-When calculating eight business hours, begin the verification period the first business hour after the prescriber gets a complete verification request and end it eight business hours later.
+When calculating eight business hours, begin the verification period when the prescriber gets a complete verification request and end it eight business hours later.

 For example, if the prescriber gets a request at 10 a.m.
 Monday, he has to respond by 10 a.m.
 Tuesday.
 If there’s no response, you can provide the contact lenses at 10:01 a.m.
 Tuesday.
 If the verification request is received at 10 p.m.
 Monday, the response would be due by 5 p.m.
 Tuesday.
 If there’s no response, you can provide the lenses at 5:01 p.m.
 Tuesday.

-[Note: Edited December 2021 to clarify guidance on pre-appointment paperwork.]
+[Note: Edited February 2023 to clarify guidance on private label lens prescriptions.
+Edited December 2021 to clarify guidance on pre-appointment paperwork.]

 Your opportunity to comment